bizplay 2017: one day full of gamification

 “This congress is about business and gaming, it brings together people from different countries, it’s about tolerance, building bridges.
 Play moves everything, stupidity doesn’t!”

-Peter Deterding at bizplay: Fun On First Click – Convert Users Into Passionate Customers With Onboarding
+Sebastian Deterding at bizplay: Fun On First Click – Convert Users Into Passionate Customers With Onboarding

 He began with a story about seniors who were interviewed in design workshops concerning silver phones.
 It turned out they hated the phones!
 They wanted normal phones with lots of buttons and features.
 The buttons were not the problem, but the moment of unboxing and learning how to set up and use the smart phone.
 The solution was an interactive book with explanations, with this design, it was possible to bring the people on board.